I teach gentle horsemanship, gymnastic groundwork, balanced bitless riding and liberty training.

 We have chosen to bring a living breathing creature into our life, now it is up to us to create something amazing from that, for both of us.

-Training and riding can build the horse up in every way, or it can do the opposite.
+Training and riding can and should build the horse up in every way, both physically, mentally and emotionally.

 If you would like to create a stronger relationship with your horse, to communicate with him/her at a deeper level, build him/her up physically and mentally, then I am here to help you.